 Of course, music is relative, but I can't think of any other band in the last 20 years whose body of work even comes close to theirs.
 They represent everything music should be.
 All the bands on this list have had their share of great albums and songs that will be remembered for years to come.
 However, none of them will transcend music and time quite like Radiohead will.
 They give me all the feels, man, and if you don't think so, then I'm truly sorry for your loss.

 Here we go:

-My Chemical Romance only know how to make a good song that's fast and loud.
-That's great for some people, but the lack of diversity leads them to only appeal to a certain group.
+My Chemical Romance only knows how to make good songs that are fast and loud.
+That's great for some people, but the lack of diversity leads them to appeal only to a certain group.